gityag/Nepal_Deforestation_Analysis/README.md

 The side-by-side comparison below perfectly illustrates the project's story.
 The Baseline FCN ignores deforestation (red).
 The Weighted FCN learns to see it, but its predictions are noisy.
 The U-Net models produce the cleanest, most spatially coherent maps, demonstrating their superior architecture.

 ![Prediction Example](./figures/side-by-side-comparison.png)
-*(Suggestion: Place your final visualization image in a `figures` subfolder in your GitHub repository for clean organization.)*

 ---